coconut2015/agg-tutorial/doxygen/path_1.md

 Additionally, two objects are needed.
 These two objects can be re-used.

 * agg::rasterizer_scanline_aa is used to store the paths passed in.
-* agg::scanline_p8 is used to store intermediate calcuation results.
+* agg::scanline_p8 is used to store intermediate calculation results.

 Finally, agg::render_scanlines_aa_solid is used to render the paths using scanline algorithm.